Skip to content

 PRVs were transferred/sold to another company following prior licensing agreement.
 Where an exact date is not disclosed, the data point is marked at the last quarter of the reported time period.
 E.g if a sale/acquisition occurred in 2019 but no specified date given, this has been attributed to 2019 Q4.

-No. of PRVs redeemed by year
+Vouchers redeemed by year

-Redeemed for application type
+Redeemed by appl type

 Redeemed by disease area